Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 Extremes of weather do not happen all that often in Halifax, Nova Scotia but climate change definitely helps to play a part in the increased risk of flooding, particularly for those living near the water.

-Destructive weather events do happen here, thankfully not all that often.
+While these extreme weather events are rare, they are something to keep in mind when considering moving to Halifax, Nova Scotia.
 Hurricane Juan was a category 2 hurricane that hit Halifax in 2003, destroying 100 million trees, killing 5 people and caused nearly $100 million dollars in damages.
 Hurricane Fiona, which hit Nova Scotia in September 2022 was the costliest extreme weather event ever recorded in Atlantic Canada, with an estimated $600 million in damages.
 And, Nova Scotians are recovering from wildfires in Halifax and Shelburne that occurred in Spring 2023.
+For anyone moving to Halifax, these are important considerations when it comes to the potential impact of weather.

 A screenshot of a cell phone